olaoluthomas/olaoluthomas/README.md

 I'm a Machine Learning Engineer with core competencies using :snake: Python for development in :cloud: The Cloud.

 ## 🔭 What I Do
-Most of my programming time is spent developing packages/source distributions to build ML models, experimenting, and deploying these models to production.
+Most of my programming time is spent developing packages/source distributions, using these packages to develop ML models, experimenting, and deploying these models to production.
 Unfortunately, most of my cool projects are owned by my employers (past and present) but I'm putting a few open source solutions together to showcase here.

 ## 🌱 What I'm Learning